CUCSGSA/landing/GPDC_about.md

 # What do we do?
 The CSGPDC organizes various professional development events, some of them include:
 1. Industry speaker series
 2. Mock Interview
 3. Networking events
 4. Coding Challenges
+For more information check out our [events page](/GPDC_events)

+## We also have had our alumni and various industry experts give talks on a variety of topics.
+Here's one such example
+ <iframe width="900" height="500" src="https://www.youtube.com/embed/sRsLGpBynAM?si=o6wda-o0UhIKVaA9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>